maureensanchez99/pft_scavenger_hunt/README.md

 ## Credits

-- Maureen
+- Maureen Sanchez - <a href="https://www.linkedin.com/in/maureen-sanchez/">LinkedIn</a>
-- Ronald
+- Ronald Gibson III - <a href="https://www.linkedin.com/in/rongib3/">LinkedIn</a>
-- JP
+- JP Gonzalez - <a href="https://www.linkedin.com/in/maybe-jp-gonzalez/">LinkedIn</a>
-- Eby
+- Eby Nwosu - <a href="https://www.linkedin.com/in/eberechi-nwosu/">LinkedIn</a>
-- Trent
+- Trent Ellis II - <a href="https://www.linkedin.com/in/trent-ellis-ii/">LinkedIn</a>
-- Cleveland
+- Cleveland Martin - <a href="https://www.linkedin.com/in/clevelandmartin/">LinkedIn</a>
-- Minseo
+- Minseo Leo - <a href="https://www.linkedin.com/in/mwnseo/">LinkedIn</a>